 Whether we’re out on a first date, or interacting with new acquaintances at a party, most of us tend to dread silence and awkward pauses in conversation.
 While we may not welcome silence in social situations, Rob Barnes, author of The Practical Guide to Primary Classroom Management, would argue that silence, when used deliberately and strategically, can be one of a teacher’s most effective classroom management tools.
-So what is Barnes’s Dramatic Pause Strategy, and how do we put it into play?
+So what is Barnes’s Dramatic Pause Approach, and how do we put this effective classroom management strategy into play?

 If chattering persists, say—and repeat—something like, “I can’t see everyone’s eyes.”
 Now pause, repeat the phrase with slight surprise in your voice, and insist.